 - Fraudulent and unethical behaviour: We are committed to act with honesty, integrity, and respect.
 We are fully averse to risks relating to fraudulent behaviour and we apply a zero-tolerance policy.

 The following risk overview highlights the main risks which might prevent us from achieving our strategic, operational, and financial objectives.
-The risks described are not an exhaustive list of the risks.
-There may be additional risks which do not constitute a direct threat in the short-term, or risks which management deems immaterial or otherwise common to most companies, but which could at some time have a material adverse effect on our financial position, results, operations, or liquidity.
+The list is not exhaustive and there may be additional risks which do not constitute a direct threat in the short-term or which management deems immaterial or otherwise common to most companies, but which could at some time have a material adverse effect on our financial position, results, operations, or liquidity.

 Q-Park risk management measures

-National or local governments could implement measures which are potentially unfavourable to the parking sector (e.g. introduction of low emission zones or banning of traffic within inner-city boundaries).
+National or local governments could implement measures which are potentially unfavourable to the parking sector (e.g. introduction of low emission zones, electric vehicle charging requirements and banning of traffic within inner-city boundaries).

 The parking market (new business) is characterised by competition between a limited number of existing players.
 In addition, technology is used increasingly in the parking market and results in new competitors with a possible negative impact on Q-Park's financial results.

 A car parking service is an indirect service which depends on external factors (e.g. offices, shopping centres, leisure amenities).
-New customer behaviour (e.g. online shopping, working from home) or changes in the popularity of certain stores or locations pose a risk of a significant decrease in parking demand and, hence, a decrease in Q-Park’s business and revenue.
+New customer behaviour (e.g. online shopping, working from home) or changes in the popularity of certain stores, locations or areas pose a risk of a significant decrease in parking demand and, hence, a decrease in Q-Park’s business and revenue.

 Risk management measures